arung-northwestern/pacmof/README.rst

 + *Multi-processing scheduler:* Good for single CPU calculations with a few processes (workers) where the computation overhead from data sharing can be readily avoided.
 + *Distributed scheduler (preferred):* The most advanced of the Dask_ schedulers, provides versatility through concurrent futures_ .
 Large data such as the structure information might have to be pre-distributed to the processes to avoid any computational bottlenecks from data transfer.
 Allows for the use of the advanced Dask dashboard_ to keep track of the calculations in real-time.

 PACMOF uses dask_bag_ for parallel computations, which defaults to the process-based scheduler, this is enough when using one or a few CPUs in parallel.
-If a  dask cluster is started beforehand, Dask_ detects that cluster is active and automatically switches to the more robust distributed scheduler for its calculations.
+If a  dask cluster is started beforehand, Dask_ detects that a cluster is active and automatically switches to the more robust distributed scheduler for its calculations.
 Further, all the parallel functions listed below support a *client_name* argument to specify the scheduler explicitly.
 The `*client_name*' is recommended to be one of the following:

 - a object of the dask.distributed.Client type, like the 'client' variable initiated in the code snippet above.
 Uses the distributed_ scheduler
 - Keyword 'processes' to use the process-based scheduler